bosch-thermostat/home-assistant-bosch-custom-component/README.md

 Go to integration page, add Bosch component and follow on going screens.
 By default all sensors are disabled!
 Go to integration device `Bosch sensors` and enable sensor you'd like to see.
+If you have troubles, go to wiki and read more detailed installation instructions.

 # Help